jbcodeforce/jbcodeforce.github.io/docs/techno/ads.md

 * Get a UMS user
 * Be sure to have installed a Nexus server to OpenShift
-* authenthicate to ADS_BASE_URL with the access token of the UMS user.
+* authenticate to ADS_BASE_URL with the access token of the UMS user.

 ## Not yet there